Reminder of KISD's Winter Weather Policy

 HOW IS THE PUBLIC NOTIFIED?

 The official notice for Keller ISD school closings or delays will first be posted to the District website – KellerISD.net.
 A pop-up alert will appear on the screen of the KellerISD.net home page should campuses be closed.
-A push notification will also be sent to all devices with the Keller ISD Mobile App.
+An email notification will also be sent to all Keller ISD families, staff, and students.
 Official Keller ISD social media accounts (Facebook and Twitter) will also have information regarding any closings or delays.

 Tune to WBAP-820 AM or KRLD-1080 AM on the radio, or look for coverage on local television stations including Fox 4, NBC 5, WFAA Channel 8, CBS 11, or KTXA 21 for up-to-date information on school closings.
 Keller ISD does not recommend that you attempt to call the district or an individual campus unless there is an emergency.

 The Superintendent must make the decision to close schools by 5:30 a.m. or earlier so that notification can be provided to radio and TV stations and web and social media alerts can be posted.
 Keller ISD administrators realize that if the District waits longer to announce a closing, some parents may have already left for work, leaving students unsupervised.

 If conditions worsen during the school day, Keller ISD may need to implement an early dismissal, but adequate notice will be given to all parents first.
 Although the Keller ISD staff will do its absolute best in such an instance, no perfect decision exists.
 If a parent feels as though it is not safe for his or her child to attend school, the District recommends the parent use his or her best judgment on whether to send the student to school.